taraeicher/SOM_VN/README.md

    * The name of the file containing your regions to annotate (generated in step 1).
    * The name of the file containing your learned shapes.
    * The name of the file where you wish to store your annotated BED file.
    * The percentage cutoff for a shape to be associated with a promoter.
+We use 0.5.
-   * The percentage cutoff for a shape to be associated with an enhancer, given that it is not a promoter.
+   * The percentage cutoff for a shape to be associated with an enhancer.
+We use 0.5.
-   * The percentage cutoff for a shape to be associated with a repressor, given that it is neither a promoter nor an enhancer.
+   * The percentage cutoff for a shape to be associated with a repressor.
+We use.
+0.9.
+   * The percentage cutoff for a shape to be associated with weak RE.
+We use 0.9.
+   * Whether you want to annotate enhancers only (True / False), as in PEAS.

 3. If you want to annotate new samples using maximum region signal intensity, run `python annotation_scripts/signal_chromhmm_match.py` with the following parameters:

    * The name of the file containing your regions to annotate (generated in step 1).
    * The name of the file containing your binned signal values.
    * The name of the file where you wish to store your annotated BED file.
-   * The percentage cutoff for a region's maximum intensity to be associated with a promoter.
+   * The percentage cutoff for a shape to be associated with a promoter.
+We use 0.5.
-   * The percentage cutoff for a region's maximum intensity to be associated with an enhancer, given that it is not a promoter.
+   * The percentage cutoff for a shape to be associated with an enhancer.
+We use 0.5.
-   * The percentage cutoff for a region's maximum intensity to be associated with a repressor, given that it is neither a promoter nor an enhancer
+   * The percentage cutoff for a shape to be associated with a repressor.
+We use.
+0.9.
+   * The percentage cutoff for a shape to be associated with weak RE.
+We use 0.9.
+   * Whether you want to annotate enhancers only (True / False), as in PEAS.

 # Evaluating Ground Truth on Peaks
 The code you will need for this task is in the folder `annotation_scripts`.
 Here, it is assumed that you have BED files generated using the annotation scripts above, peaks called for your input data, and a BED file with ground truth mnemonics in the format of ChromHMM mnemonics.